 The penalties can be quite severe if a person is convicted of this offense, with punishments including several years of imprisonment, substantial fines, and possibly even restitution to victims.
 Prosecutors will aggressively pursue maximum sentences in these cases.

-If you have been accused of any type of fraud relating to mortgage loans, you will want to make sure that you are working with an experienced Pennsylvania criminal defense attorney.
+If you have been accused of any type of fraud relating to mortgage loans, you will want to make sure that you are working with an experienced Pennsylvania white collar defense attorney.
 Michael J. Skinner is admitted to practice in state courts throughout Pennsylvania as well as the federal United States District Court for the Eastern District of Pennsylvania.

 Some of the specific types of illegal activity that can result in this type of criminal charge including: